Kenneth Gin Ying Doon: Messrs, Scott & Furphy (1946 to 1955)

 From graduating in 1945 to 1955, he worked in the consulting firm Messrs, Scott & Furphy specializing in water supply, sewerage, drainage and municipal works.
 Gin established the Launceston Branch Office in 1949 and was the Tasmanian Branch Manager until 1952.
 He worked on the North Esk Regional Water Scheme project involving river headworks, a tunnel spanning 43 miles of trunk water mains, gravity mains (a building-drainage system which drains by gravity into a building's sewer system) as well as a service reservoir, two pumping stations and rising mains (vertical pipes that rise from the ground to supply mains water to a building).
 After 1952, he returned to Melbourne as a Senior Engineer at the firm where we worked under the purview of one of the firm's partners on directed labour for water supply, sewerage schemes, roads and municipal works.

 Hume Industries (Far East) Ltd. (1955 to 1959)

 In June 1955, Gin made plans to move to Singapore for work.
 The Australian Commissioner to Malaya (now called the Commissioner to Singapore) Claude Massey wrote in recommending Gin to Singapore's Ministry of Foreign Affairs.

-In 1956, Gin moved to Singapore and was employed by Hume Industries (Far East) as a Project Engineer.
+In 1956, Gin moved to Singapore (then part of the Federation of Malaya) and was employed by Hume Industries (Far East) as a Project Engineer.
 He led the design and supervised the manufacturing of prestressed concrete beams (PSC beams) and piles at factories and work sites.
 This led him to work on erecting bridges ad designing steel buildings in Singapore and was the site engineer for manufacturing the PSC beams found in Merdeka Bridge.
 Gin left Hume Industries in 1959 to join Singapore's Public Works, now the current Public Utilities Board (PUB).